 Best Time to Visit Jaisalmer

-The dress code for men is a little more relaxed; however, it is recommended to avoid revealing vests or tank top.
+The dress code for men is a little more relaxed; however, it is recommended to avoid revealing vests or tank tops.

 Be Aware of Scams

-In all touristy areas there are many travel scams you should be aware of so consequently, you can avoid them.
-There are also known to be skilled pick pockets operating in Jaisalmer so be sure to keep your valuables secured at all time.
+In all touristy areas, there are many travel scams you should be aware of so consequently, you can avoid them.
+There are also known to be skilled pickpockets operating in Jaisalmer so be sure to keep your valuables secured at all times.
 We use either a small padlock or compartmental bag to keep our valuables safe.